 We were staying at Rockview Lodge in Annai who had their own grass landing strip and that’s where our charter flight picked us up.
 So, it’s also possible to depart from somewhere other than Georgetown.

 There are plenty of airplane charter companies in Guyana, like Trans Guyana Airways, Air Services Limited or Air Guyana.
-But, you could also do a full Guyana tour that includes a stop at Kaieteur Falls, like this 4-Day Guyana River and Nature Safari.
+But, you could also do a full Guyana tour that includes a stop at Kaieteur Falls, like this 8-Day Rupununi and Falls tour.

 Stunning Aerial Views